NERC-CEH/pantheon-brc-core-upstream-d8/modules/contrib/exclude_node_title/README.txt

 type.
 From the administrative interface you can select a content type to hide title for.

 REQUIREMENTS
 ------------

-This module requires Display Suite module.
+This module requires no modules outside of Drupal core.

 INSTALLATION
 ------------

-Install the Add another as you would normally install a contributed Drupal module.
+Install the Exclude Node Title as you would normally install a contributed Drupal module.
 Visit https://www.drupal.org/node/1897420 for further information.

 CONFIGURATION
 --------------
 Let's say you create a content type called: Lightbox content, and in your layout lightbox content will have titles set on title attribute of the link, rather than inline on your page, so you would like to exclude title from